-Their achievements are a testament on foreign land of their expertise and their strong operational capabilities in working as a group, and for that, they were everywhere recognized and praised.
+Their achievements are a testament on foreign land of their expertise and their strong operational capabilities in working as a group, and for that, they were wildly recognized and praised.

-"Museo dell'emigrante" di Roasio and its book, "Il paese con la valigia" (The village with the suitcase), wish to dutifully honour the memory of these great men and women.
+"Museo dell'emigrante" of Roasio and its book, "Il paese con la valigia" (The village with the suitcase), wishes to dutifully honour the memory of those great men and women.